keptn-workshops/getting-started/04_Automatic_remediation/README.md

 In the previous lab, you have learned how Keptn can be used for continuous delivery including quality gates.
 However, even a deployed service can have issues that only arise in production and, hence, cannot be checked with the quality gates.
-For example, an unhealty state of the service can be caused by untested parts of the microservice that have issues, by an overload, or by a wrong configuration.
+For example, an unhealthy state of the service can be caused by untested parts of the microservice that have issues, by an overload, or by a wrong configuration.

 # Exercise 4: Self-healing in action